 On the 16th of September 1914 Edward became an acting chief stoker on the HMS Inflexible.
 His official number port division was: 294881 (R.F.R.CH B.8501)(Ch).

-Edward Day was killed in attack on Dardanelles on the 18th of March 1915.
+Edward Day was killed in attack on Dardanelles on 18th March 1915.
 HMS Inflexible was damaged by shell fire.

-Son of Thomas and Emily Day of London|
+|Son of||Thomas and Emily Day of London|

-Husband of Mary Ann Day of 6H, Street’s Buildings, Sumner Street, London|
+|Husband of||Mary Ann Day of 6H, Street’s Buildings, Sumner Street, London|